Step-by-Step Instructions

 -

-Wear Protective Gear: Always wear gloves and masks to protect yourself from dust, mold spores, and harsh cleaning chemicals.
+- Always wear gloves and masks when cleaning to protect yourself from dust, mold, and potential allergens.
+Ensure that the space is well-ventilated.

 -